Married in Another Country Does Not Negate Texas Community Property Presumption

-Speak to an Experienced Houston Divorce Attorney Today
+Speak to an Experienced Houston Divorce Lawyer Today

 Deciding to end a marriage is a major life decision and, as you can see from the case above, can become quite contentious between the parties.
-This is why you should retain the experienced, professional Houston divorce law firm of Conner & Lindamood, P.C. to handle your case.
+This is why you should retain the experienced, professional Houston divorce law firm of Lindamood & Robinson, P.C. to handle your case.
 We will will ease your stress and help you get through this difficult process.